beb3k/Project-2/README.md

 df['avg_trans_amt'] = df['zip'].map(zip_avg_mapping)
 ```

-* Fifth and final step is to calculate the average transaction count for every 'fraud_risk' into a new feature called 'trans_count_zip'.
+* Fifth and final step was to calculate the average transaction count for every 'fraud_risk' into a new feature called 'trans_count_zip'.
 The same steps were taken as the above features

 ```
 # Hitung mean untuk jumlah transaksi tiap kategori 'fraud_risk'